IBM-Bluemix-Docs/mass-data-migration/device-config.md

 # Device configuration
 {: #device-config}

+Learn about configuration options that are available when you order a {{site.data.keyword.mdms_full}}.
+{: shortdesc}

+## Choosing a configuration option
+{: #choose-option}

 When you request a {{site.data.keyword.mdms_short}} device, you can choose from the following configuration options in the order form.
-{: shortdesc}

 | Option | Description |
 |---|---|